 Some studies have shown that eccentric exercise is especially helpful for tendinosis.
 [50, 51, 52, 53, 54] Eccentric exercise is when a muscle is forced to lengthen while it contracts because it is being used as a brake or to absorb energy while doing "negative work."
 On the other hand, concentric exercise is when a muscle shortens as it contracts because it is acting as an engine doing "positive work."
 Your quadriceps muscles perform eccentric exercise when you walk down a hill, ski, or decelerate when landing from a jump.
 Your quadriceps muscles perform concentric exercise when you ride a bike or swim.
 Given the same load, eccentric exercise places more stress on the muscles and tendons than concentric exercise.
 You might ask your physical therapist or sports medicine doctor about trying eccentric exercises as part of your strengthening program.

 You can find examples of physical therapy exercises in many places on the web.
 You probably shouldn't design your own PT program just from online information, but these sites will give you a few ideas to try.
 You'll want to work with a physical therapist for at least a few weeks; later, you can develop a program to do on your own at home.
-Your therapist will probably start you out with exercises that don't involve resistance (weights or elastic bands) and then gradually add resistance as you gain strength.
+Your therapist will probably start you with exercises that involve no resistance from weights or elastic bands and then gradually add resistance as you gain strength.

 For some example physical therapy exercises, you can see the Physical Therapy Corner page of the Nicholas Institute of Sports Medicine and Athletic Trauma website.
 The site gives in-depth discussions of many common injuries and illustrated examples of rehabilitative exercises.
 For more exercise suggestions geared to each body part, you can also check the site bodysolutions.com.
 Eccentric exercise for patellar tendinosis is discussed at eccentric-exercises.blogspot.
 You can easily find more websites with PT exercises by typing "physical therapy exercises" and your injury type or body part into a search engine, but get help from a physical therapist to set up a program tailored to you.